azizche/chest_xray_Classification/README.md

 # Chest Xray Classification

-A deep learning approach that reads XRay chest images and predicts whether the vest is affected by pneumonia or not using PyTorch.
+A deep learning approach that reads XRay chest images and predicts whether the chest is affected by pneumonia or not using PyTorch.

 ## Pneumonia vs Normal Chest Xray